 Powder and dried leaves of fresh stevia

-According to the latest report by IMARC Group, the global stevia market reached a value of more than USD 490 million in 2018 and is projected to reach nearly USD 818 million by 2024.
+According to the latest report by IMARC Group, the global stevia market reached a value of more than USD 490 million in 2018, and it is projected to reach nearly USD 818 million by 2024.
 Stevia currently represents an almost 40% share of the total global sugar substitutes market.
-However, it also has its share of detractors.
+Still, it has its fair share of detractors.

 Take, for instance, the way in which it’s processed.
 This is what the website stevia.com says about its processing: